-Effective Date of Credit: Effective On or After March 31, 2011 and before December 31, 2021 and facilities operated by the Office of Children and Family Services (OCFS) were closed through the period ending March 31, 2012.
+Description: Chapter 61 of the Laws of 2011 created the Economic Transformation and Facility Redevelopment Program designed to mitigate the economic consequences in communities where correctional facilities and facilities operated by the Office of Children and Family Services (OCFS) were closed through the period ending March 31, 2012.
+In addition, any psychiatric facility previously owned and operated by New York State located within the Metropolitan Commuter Transportation District (excluding New York City) is considered a closed facility under the program.
 The program is administered by Empire State Development (ESD) and offers a tax credit with four components to redevelop closed facilities and attract new businesses to the surrounding areas.
 Taxpayers may claim credit for five consecutive years.